oicr-gsi/shesmu/docs/language.md

 Returns the first _expr_ in the list or an empty optional if no items are present.

-Since this returns optional, it maybe useful to chain with `Default`.
+Since this returns optional, it may be useful to chain with `Default`.

 For details on optional values, see [the Mandatory Guide to Optional Values](optionalguide.md).